juvalen/mb-checker/README.md

 * valid entry list in `OK.url`

-* all https status codes spedified will be rejected and entries logged in `<code>.url`.
+* all https status codes specified will be rejected and entries logged in `<code>.url`.

 * those subject to some sundry network errors in `XXX.url`.